beckyw5/ai-python/documentation/dictionary.md

 Agent
 - entity that perceives its environment and acts upon that environment.

+Breadth-First Search (BFS)
+- is a search algorithm.
+- which always expands the shallowest node in the frontier.

+Depth-First Search (DFS)
+- is a search algorithm.
+- that always expands the deepest node in the frontier.

 Expand the Node
-- Look at all the neighbours of that node
+- Look at all the neighbours of that node.

 Frontier
 - represents all the options we could explore next, that we haven't yet explored.